albar965/littlexpconnect/README.txt

 Delete any old "Little Xpconnect" installations in the plugins directory before copying the new version.
-Do not merge new and old installtions.
+Do not merge new and old installations.

 Copy the whole plugin directory "Little Xpconnect" into the directory "plugins" in the directory "Resources" in the X-Plane installation.
 The complete path